JeromeCugny/HeadlessWindowsAutomation/package/readme.md

     On Windows, you can interact with components using messages even if they are **not visible**.
     Hence why **HeadlessWindowsAutomation** allows actual headless on a desktop application!
     Note that the `Keyboard` might not be compatible with headless, depending on your environment.
   - Take a screenshot to easily diagnose an error, especially useful for automated testing.
+  - find element(s) also supports **Regex** inside the conditions!
 - **WindowsAPIHelper**: low level utilities function around Windows APIs.
   You most likely won't use it unless you need to find elements not under your application.
 Like an owned top-level window.
 - **ProcessHelper**: utility methods for managing and interacting with processes.